danielthompson/polytope/lib/googletest-1.10.0/docs/primer.md

     as possible. googletest doesn't stop at the first test failure.
 Instead, it only stops the current test and continues with the next.
 You can also set up tests that report non-fatal failures after which the current test continues.
-    Thus, you can detect and fix multiple bugs in a single run-edit-compile cycle.
+    Thus, you can detect and fix multiple bugs in a single thread_entrypoint-edit-compile cycle.
-5. The testing framework should liberate test writers from housekeeping chores and let them focus on the test *content*. googletest automatically keeps track of all tests defined, and doesn't require the user to enumerate them in order to run them.
+5. The testing framework should liberate test writers from housekeeping chores and let them focus on the test *content*. googletest automatically keeps track of all tests defined, and doesn't require the user to enumerate them in order to thread_entrypoint them.
 6. Tests should be *fast*.
 With googletest, you can reuse shared resources across tests and pay for the set-up/tear-down only once, without making tests depend on each other.